tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Consideration of all of these will help ensure comprehensive coverage of the Test decision path for both inputs that are likely to be encountered and edge cases.

 **Critical Thinking:** Both those defining a Test and those implementing it must consider "pitfalls for the naive".
-The domain experts defining a Test are likely to percieve a different set of pitfalls from developers implementing a Test.
+The domain experts defining a Test are likely to perceive a different set of pitfalls from developers implementing a Test.
 Multiple iterations and a conversation mediated by Test conformance Testing data is necessary for developing a robust Test description and specification (`Description`, `Information Elements`, `hasAuthoritiesDefaults`, `hasSourceAuthority`, and `Parameters`)

 See also:
 * [Conformance Testing Implementations](../guide/implementers/index.md#8-conformance-testing-implementations-normative) in the BDQ Implementer's Guide.